 Non-pilots will probably not understand what that last paragraph was all about.
 Let me explain.
-With either one or both engines on one side of the aircraft at flight idle, the pilot has to offset the rudder to keep the aircraft in balanced flight, that is to say neither turning to left or right nor yawing left or right about the vertical axis.
-The aircraft is in balanced flight when the turn and slip instrument shows the turn needle upright and the yaw indicator, a ball encased in a tube underneath the turn needle, central.
+With either one or both engines on one side of the aircraft at flight idle, the pilot has to offset the rudder to keep the aircraft in balanced flight, that is to say neither turning to left or right, nor yawing left or right about the aircraft's vertical axis.
+The aircraft is in balanced flight when the turn and slip instrument shows the turn needle upright and the yaw indicator, a ball encased in a transparent tube underneath the turn needle, central.
 There are two ways of achieving that.
 The pilot can use brute force and apply the necessary foot pressure on the appropriate rudder pedal or he can use the electrically operated trimming device which will adjust a trim tab on the rudder itself.
 In practice what you are supposed to do is use the brute force method first and then use the electric trimmer to take the pressure off the rudder pedals.
-The pilot on the test I have just related, had applied the trim in the wrong direction and so he was having to 'keep the ball in the middle' by more and more effort with his feet on the rudder pedals until he got the aircraft back in trim.
+The pilot on this test had initially applied the trim in the wrong direction and so he had to 'keep the ball in the middle' by more and more effort with his feet on the rudder pedals until he got the aircraft back in trim.

 The rest of the flight was routine and well within the limits of the Master Green rating for which he was being examined.
 Unfortunately, I could not in all conscience renew his Master Green rating because of his potentially very serious handling of the simulated emergency.
 At the debriefing, I told him that I knew what he had done and that I would have to withdraw his instrument rating altogether until the test was re-flown.
 I recommended that he should have at least one more flight simulator ride, followed by another practice rating flight with a squadron captain, and I would then fly with him again.